Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems

-\paragraph{The guessing procedure.} Our intermediate goal is to strengthen the integer program~\eqref{eqn:IP_scheduling} through the incorporation of valid inequalities that will determine the number of jobs assigned to each machine out of each job type.
-Further inequalities will ensure that, for any machine-dimension pair, we are obtaining a sufficiently-large load contribution out of jobs whose marginal contribution is very small by itself.
-As explained in \S\ref{subsec:scheduling_analysis}, these inequalities will be instrumental in proving that our algorithm is successful with high probability.
+Our intermediate goal is to define a set of valid inequalities with respect to~\eqref{eqn:IP_scheduling} that will appropriately restrict the number of jobs assigned to each machine from each of the classes ${\cal J}_1, \ldots, {\cal J}_T$.
+Further inequalities will ensure that, for any machine-dimension-class triplet, we are obtaining a sufficiently-large load contribution out of jobs whose individual contribution is very small by itself.
+Toward forming these inequalities, we remind the reader that Theorem~\ref{thm:result_santa_claus} is conditional on the feasibility of~\eqref{eqn:IP_scheduling}, in which case we use $x^{ \eqref{eqn:IP_scheduling} } \in \{0,1\}^{m \times n}$ to denote an arbitrary feasible solution to this integer program.
+We proceed by efficiently guessing a number of structural properties related to this vector.